nexxai/fcp-dj-mix-generator/README.md

   - Copy the generated chapters directly into your YouTube video description
   - Chapters appear in the video player when properly formatted
   - Maximum 100 chapters per video

+## Todo List

+Below are a list of features I would like to be added in the future.
+These are also good ideas for pull requests, if you would like to help out.

+- Add support for animated background images

+## Contributing

+All contributions are welcome!

+- Fork this repository
+- Create a branch for your changes
+- Make your changes
+- Commit and push your changes
+- Submit a pull request

 ## Troubleshooting